Mark Ibn Kunbar

-Mark ad-Darir ibn Mauhub, or Mark Ibn Kunbar (مرقس بن قنبر المنشق), died 1208, also known as Mark the Blind, was a 12th-century Coptic priest and preacher.
+Mark ad-Darir ibn Mauhub, or Mark Ibn Kunbar (مرقس بن قنبر المُنْشَقّ), died 1208, also known as Mark the Blind, was a 12th-century Coptic priest and preacher.
 He came into conflict with both Pope John V and Pope Mark III of Alexandria for preaching against the practice of private confession of sins, and was excommunicated.

 Life

 Mark was most likely born in Sunbat, near Zefta, Gharbia, Egypt.
 He was likely born blind, thus the epithet.

 He was made priest by the bishop of Damietta.
 As priest, Mark Ibn Kunbar preached against the common practice of taking censers into personal homes for the confession of sins.
 Traditionally, sins were confessed at a confessional, and a censer would be placed nearby for the purpose of purifying the surrounding air.
 Mark Ibn Kunbar objected strongly to this form of private confession, insisting that a priest must be present for the absolution of sins.
 He was an eloquent preacher, and drew many crowds in Egypt who heard his sermons and received from him absolution from their sins.
 He also preached to the Samaritans, resulting in Samaritan Coptic conversions.
 He also preached against various other issues, including circumcision.
 His followers were called the "Qanabira".
 Tensions rose between Mark Ibn Kunbar and the then Pope John V of Alexandria, head of the Coptic church, resulting in the excommunication of Mark Ibn Kunbar on the false grounds of sexual immorality.
 Nevertheless, Mark Ibn Kunbar continued to preach and draw crowds.
 During this time he also wrote books and commentaries on the Bible, including translations of the Bible from Coptic to Arabic.

 In 1164, John died, and Pope Mark III of Alexandria took office in 1166.
 The bishops of Upper Egypt wrote to Pope Mark about Mark Ibn Kunbar and the Pope arranged to meet him in person.
 He was convinced by the Coptic Pope during that meeting to correct his actions.
 He kept quiet for a little while, but then recommenced his preachings against the teachings of the Coptic church.
 In 1173, Pope Mark then called a synod of sixty bishops at The Hanging Church in Egypt.
 The synod unanimously resolved against Mark Ibn Kunbar's teachings and excommunicated him once again.
 He was placed on guard at the Monastery of Saint Anthony.
 He and his family pleaded with Pope Mark to let him go, and he vowed to not return to his preaching again.
 Pope Mark relented, and he returned to Egypt, and once again began teaching against the Pope.